pantrypoints/sp/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-02.md

 ---
-title: "Human Intellect"
+title: "The World that Exists Through Action Materializes through Thinking."
 description: "God distinguished man from all the other animals by an ability to think"
 c: "seagreen"
 icon: "Ibn Khaldun"
-heading: "Parts 1-3"
+heading: "Part 2"
-weight: 12
+weight: 8
 writer:
   name: Ibn Khaldun
   url: https://en.wikipedia.org/wiki/Ibn_Khaldun
 ---

 ## 2. The world of the things that come into being as the result of action, materializes through thinking.